bentomhall/nih-system/monsters/Creatures.md

 **_Bite_**. _Melee Weapon Attack:_ +6 to hit, reach 5 ft., one target. _Hit:_ 11 (2d6 + 4) piercing damage.
 If the target is a creature, it must succeed on a DC 14 Strength saving throw or be knocked prone.

 **_Cold Breath (Recharge 5–6)_**.
 The wolf exhales a blast of freezing wind in a 15-foot cone.
 Each creature in that area must make a DC 12 Dexterity saving throw, taking 18 (4d8) cold damage on a failed save, or half as much damage on a successful one.

-The arctic-dwelling **winter wolf** is as large as a dire wolf but has snow-white fur and pale blue eyes.
-Frost giants use these evil creatures as guards and hunting companions, putting the wolves’ deadly breath weapon to use against their foes.
-Winter wolves communicate with one another using growls and barks, but they speak Common and Giant well enough to follow simple conversations.

 #### Wolf